What Does Asphalt Paving Cost in Oregon in 2026?

 Permits and Regulations

 Most Oregon cities and counties require permits for new driveway installations or significant modifications to existing driveways.
-Permit costs typically range from $50 to $300 depending on jurisdiction.
+Permit costs vary by jurisdiction.
 Your contractor should handle the permit process, but verify this is included in your quote.

 Stormwater regulations are increasingly strict across Oregon, particularly in the Portland metro area.
 Impervious surface limitations may affect your project design and cost.